-The smooth functioning of our Meeting is the result of the conscientious work of committees, which are responsible for everything from marriages, burials, and peace education, to roof repairs and pot luck suppers.
-Members are encouraged to serve on committees.
-Committees not only accomplish the myriad duties associated with our concerns, but also provide small working groups where we may get to know one another better.
-In a large Meeting such as ours, this is important in developing a greater sense of community than what is possible in our brief time together on First Days.
+The smooth functioning of our Meeting is the result of the conscientious work of committees, which are responsible for everything that happens within our community - marriages, burials, peace education, roof repairs, pot luck suppers, etc. Several committees also sponsor working groups, typically focused on a narrow issue or project.
+Members of the Stony Run community are encouraged to serve on committees and working groups.
+In addition to accomplishing the myriad duties associated with our concerns, committees and working groups provide a forum for getting to know one another better.
+In a large Meeting such as ours, this is important in developing a greater sense of community than what is possible in our brief time together on First Days (Sundays).

-Listed below are the committees of our Monthly Meeting, with brief descriptions.
-Some committees require membership in Stony Run Friends Meeting, while others are open to both members and attenders.
+A list of meeting committees and working groups is below.
+Some committees require membership in Stony Run Friends Meeting, while others are open to anyone in the community.

-In addition to these, Friends may be asked to serve on the Friends School Board of Trustees, the Friends Care Board of Directors, ad hoc committees, or in the wider Quaker community, such as Yearly Meeting, Friends General Conference, American Friends Service Committee, and Friends Committee on National Legislation.
+Friends may also be asked to serve on the Friends School Board of Trustees, the Friends Care Board of Directors, the Govans Ecumenical Development Corporation (GEDCO), ad hoc committees, or in the wider Quaker community, such as Yearly Meeting, Friends General Conference, American Friends Service Committee, and Friends Committee on National Legislation.

-Baltimore Quaker Peace & Justice (BQPJ) Committee is a joint-committee between Stony Run and Homewood Friends, concerned with the basic testimonies of the Society.
-Its primary duty is to keep the peace testimony a living concern and to respond to problems of social inequities and to human needs in the community.
+Peace and Justice Committee keeps the peace testimony a living concern and to respond to problems of social inequities and to human needs in the community.
 The committee’s responsibilities include the education of Meeting members in specific concerns requiring attention and the recommendation of action where possible.
-Both Stony Run and Homewood Friends Meetings appoint members or attenders.
+Attenders are welcome.

 The Burial Ground Committee is responsible for the care and maintenance of the Friends Burial Ground at 2506 Harford Road.
 The committee employs custodial staff, arranges for the selection of lots, makes needed arrangement when a burial occurs, and maintains the house on the property.
 Attenders are welcome.